kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 If the KAS feature gate is not enabled, there will be no validation of the audience requested by the kubelet, and the kubelet will be able to request tokens for any audience.
 This is not recommended.

+As of v1.38 both gates are GA and locked to enabled, so the feature can no longer be disabled via feature gates.
+The gates remain present but non-functional for at least 2 releases before being removed.
+Disabling the behavior for a given provider is still possible by removing `tokenAttributes` from that provider's entry in the kubelet credential provider configuration.

 ###### Does enabling the feature change any default behavior?

 <!--